Bone health and cancer

 Some drugs that treat breast cancer work by reducing oestrogen levels.
 They include anastrozole (Arimidex®), exemestane (Aromasin®), letrozole (Femara®) and goserelin (Zoladex®).
 Taking these drugs for several months or more can cause bone loss and increase the risk of fractures.

 Some chemotherapy drugs affect the ovaries or testicles.
-This can reduce the levels of oestrogen in women or testosterone in men.
-The effect can be temporary or permanent.
+This can reduce the levels of oestrogen or testosterone in the body.
+The effect may be temporary or permanent.
 Having lower than normal levels of these hormones before the age of 50 can lead to bone loss.
-Your cancer doctor or nurse can tell you if chemotherapy is likely to affect your hormone levels.
+Your cancer doctor or nurse can tell you if your chemotherapy treatment is likely to affect your hormone levels.

-- a woman has surgery to remove her ovaries before she has gone through the menopause.
+- an operation to remove both ovaries before the menopause.

 The reduced hormone levels can lead to bone loss.